The couple that plays together, stays together! Why not level up your connection with your spouse by developing one of these 101 hobbies for couples?

 - Racquetball.
 If you’re after a hobby that gets your heart beating faster, your bones stronger, your hand / eye coordination better and is a whole lot of fun, then you’ll want to try raquetball.

 - Squash.
-Although I do include this one with trepidation because I have heard of more than one affair began that started in a squash club!
+Although I include this one with trepidation because I have heard of more than one affair that started in a squash club.
+Strange but true.

 - Swimming.
 A solo hobby you can do together, most towns have indoor swimming pools for your convenience.
 Swimming is much gentler on the body than many of the other active hobbies listed here, and as such is something you can enjoy the rest of your life.